 Force Due to the torque transmitting by the shaft results in shearing stress and the Compressive(Crushing) stress.

-These stresses cannot be uniform along the length of the key due to the forces will be concentrated on the torque input end on the shaft to the hub thru the key.
+These stresses cannot be uniform along the length of the key, due to the forces which are concentrated on the torque input end on the shaft to the hub thru the key.

-The stresses due to the Type of fir are considerably neglected and assumed to be they are uniform along the length of the key.
+The stresses due to the Type of fit are considerably neglected and assumed to be they are uniform along the length of the key.

 Design of Key for Shaft

-Consider a Parallel Sunk of width w, Height h, of length l, is connecting a shaft and the hub. as shown in the figure
+Consider a Parallel Sunk key of width w, Height h, of length l, is connecting a shaft and the hub as shown in the figure.

 T = Torque transmitted by the shaft,